 Mankind has survived for centuries without those foods are high in vitamin D regardless of latitude.

-It is told that those foods of wild-caught fish, beef or calf liver, egg yolks, canned fish, shiitake mushrooms, milk (whole, nonfat or reduced fat), yogurt, almond milk, pudding made with milk, orange juice, breakfast cereals, fortified tofu, oatmeal, cheese, eggnog and etc. are high in vitamin D according to www.prevention.com (15 Healthy Foods That Are High in Vitamin D).
+It is told that those foods of wild-caught fish, beef or calf liver, egg yolks, canned fish, shiitake mushrooms, milk (whole, nonfat or reduced-fat), yogurt, almond milk, a pudding made with milk, orange juice, breakfast cereals, fortified tofu, oatmeal, cheese, eggnog and etc. are high in vitamin D according to www.prevention.com (15 Healthy Foods That Are High in Vitamin D).
 However, these except for shiitake mushrooms are not healthy food and as a matter of fact, you may want to avoid them because of a few different reasons including but not limited to GMOs, insecticides, pesticides, glyphosate, Roundup, and heavy metals like mercury.

 Even with foods and dietary supplements are high in vitamin D, if the metabolism was not good it won’t be absorbed and distributed properly.

-Symptoms Of vitamin D deficiency that most people ignore are muscle weakness, bone pain, constant respiratory problems, sweaty head, depression, infertility, chronic infections, cardiovascular disease, psoriasis, chronic pain, tiredness, hypertension, crankiness, chronic kidney disease, and reduced endurance.
+Symptoms of vitamin D deficiency that most people ignore are muscle weakness, bone pain, constant respiratory problems, sweaty head, depression, infertility, chronic infections, cardiovascular disease, psoriasis, chronic pain, tiredness, hypertension, crankiness, chronic kidney disease, and reduced endurance.

 However, vitamin D deficiency is not the cause of these conditions but a condition can show up with those symptoms due to the unhealthy kidney and liver.
 In other words, taking vitamin D is just to scratch the tip of the iceberg.